cherealnice/Sinterest/README.md

-# Sintrest
+# Sinterest

 [Heroku link][heroku]

-[heroku]: sintrest.herokuapp.com
+[heroku]: sinterest.herokuapp.com

 ## Minimum Viable Product

-Sintrest is a web application inspired by Pintrest built using Ruby on Rails and React.js.
-Sintrest allows users to:
+Sinterest is a web application inspired by Pintrest built using Ruby on Rails and React.js.
+Sinterest allows users to:

 - [X] Create an account
 - [X] Log in / Log out